HarryZ10/todo-app/README.md

 ## Installation

-Ensure `node` and `npm` is installed by verifying `node` or `npm` in your command line terminal.
+Note: Must be ran locally.
+Ensure `node` and `npm` is installed.

 1.`npm install`

 2. Setup `.env` credentials in root directory

-Look at Harry's latest email to Brandon/Maksim for credentials.
+Look at Harry's latest email to Brandon/Maksim for project credentials.

 3. `npx expo start`